-Time management can be a particular area of priority for the teen with ADHD.
-Many of you will experience difficulty in this area due to your tendency to be distractible, impulsive, hyperactive and poor concentration skills.
+Time management can be a particularly tricky area for some teens with ADHD.
+Some might experience difficulty in this area due to the tendency to be distractible, impulsive, hyperactive and poor concentration abilities.
 If this sounds like you then now is the time to put things in place to manage before it gets out of control.

 During the next few years there will be several demands on your time.
-These will come from family, school, social or sporting groups and employers at your part time job if you have one.
-It is critical that you put structures in to organise your day.
-You need to think about the following and how you might manage things:
+These will come from family, school, friends, sporting groups and employers at your part time job if you have one.
+It is critical that you put things in place to organise your day.
+You need to think about the following and how you might manage these things:

 - Get myself organised in the morning